 The diversity of the this little gem is simply breathtaking.
 "Dubrovnik in small" as sometimes Korčula is called, fuses monumental architecture, abundance of museums, impressive cultural heritage and pure nature at its best.
 Don't forget to visit the house of famed explorer (and sailor) Marco Polo.
 The island's sunny position is in fact the main reason that the local community tries to promote their green oriented agriculture and sustainable local production.

-A TIP: If you don't like too much hustle abd bustle, find your berth in Marina Lunbarda and visit agrotourismus Zure and taste some of the best wines of Korčula.
+A TIP: If you don't like too much hustle abd bustle, find your berth in Marina Lumbarda and visit agrotourismus Zure and taste some of the best wines of Korčula.

 Don't Miss out: